mBarreau/TameManagement/README.md

 ## Run

-Run the script `start.bar` to start the app.
+Run the script `start.bat` to start the app.